|Average consultation fees for paediatric dentists||$50 - $150|

 There are established safety guidelines when it comes to deep sedation for children.
 These guidelines conclude that at least two people should be at the procedure to observe if anything goes wrong.

-You should talk to your dentist about all of your options if your child needs any sort of sedation.
+You should talk to your dentist about all of your options if your child needs any sort of oral sedation.

 What are the most common dental problems children have in Singapore?